seperman/fast-autocomplete/README.md

 # FAQ

 ## Why DAWG
-DAWG stands for Directed Acyclic Word Graph.
+DAWG stands for Directed Word Graph.
 Originally we were using Trie-Tree structure.
 But soon it was obvious that some branches needed to  merge back to other branches.
 Such as `beemer` and `bmw` branches both need to end in the same node since they are synonyms.
 Thus we used DAWG.

 ## What are synonyms, clean synonyms and partial synonyms
 Synonyms are words that should produce the same results.